Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks: Discussion

 Here, we incorporate recondensation into Model~1, hereafter referred to as Model~RC, in order to assess its impact on the results.
 For temperatures above 1400 K, we assume complete evaporation of silicate dust and convert the dust surface density into silicate vapor surface density.
 When the temperature decreases below 1400 K, the vapor is converted back into dust surface density to model recondensation.
 Figure~\ref{fig:RC} compares the evolution of the midplane temperature in Models~RC and~1.
 Including a simplified dust recondensation model slightly modifies the radii at which MRI deactivation and reactivation occur, as well as the cycle period.
 By accounting for recondensation, dust depletion due to sublimation in the inner region is mitigated, which suppresses the rapid temperature drop.
 In Model~1, once the MRI-active region reaches $r_{\rm MRI,out}$, the inner region immediately returns to the inactive state.
 In contrast, in Model~RC, the disk transitions continuously from the outer to the inner regions into the inactive state as the mass supply rate decreases.
 During this transition, the MRI activation front does not move monotonically inward with time but instead propagates inward while being repeatedly pushed outward.
 This behavior is essentially the same as the MRI activation “reflares” shown by \citet{Cecil&Flock2024} and \citet{Ziampras+2026}, although the timescale differs.

 The planetesimal formation efficiency becomes higher when recondensation is included.
 This enhancement arises because, during MRI deactivation, dust is replenished in the inner region via recondensation, and the recondensed dust is subsequently incorporated into the inward-migrating dust bump, where it is converted into planetesimals.
+Specifically, the planetesimal formation efficiency reaches approximately 0.5 in Model~RC, approximately five times the value of 0.1 obtained in Model~1, which does not include recondensation.